-8 ANTIMICROBIAL RESISTANCE ELEMENT TYPE MET NOT MET ACTION PLAN 8.1 All healthcare institutions, whether a hospital or a n on-acute hospita l, are to perform n an MDRO Risk Assessment annually.
+8 ANTIMICROBIAL RESISTANCE ELEMENT TYPE MET NOT MET ACTION PLAN 8.1 All healthcare institutions, whether a hospital or a non-acute hospital, are to perform an MDRO Risk Assessment annually.
 8.1.1 The baseline incidence and/or prevalence MDRO rates for the whole healthcare hospital or for specific unit(s) in the hospital is established.
 Core element 8.1.2 High-risk populations and/or units based on incidence and/or prevalence rates, local demographic risk data, and known risk factors from scientifically based evidence are identified.
-Core element 8.1.3 MDRO data for the hospital and/or the specific unit(s) over time to characterize MDRO prevalence or transmission rates is evaluated to determine if enhanced interventions are needed.
+Core element 8.1.3 MDRO data for the hospital and/or the specific unit(s) over time to characterise MDRO prevalence or transmission rates is evaluated to determine if enhanced interventions are needed.
 Core element 8.1.4 Appropriate surveillance for MDROs, taking into account the above risk factors and MDRO data, is conducted in order to identify MDRO cases early for infection control precautions to be taken.
 Core element 8.1.5 Clusters in MDRO transmission in the patient population and/or unit(s) are identified to determine if enhanced interventions are needed.
-Core element 8.2 Precautionary measuresare used to manage patient s known to be co olonised or infe cted with MDROs.
+Core element 8.2 Precautionary measures (e.g. the MDRO bundle) are used to manage patients known to be colonised or infected with MDROs.
 8.2.1 Active surveillance for MDROs meet the requirements stipulated in the National IPC guidelines.
 Core element